Kwentar/blur_dataset/README.md

 The dataset contains N devices, usually it is smartphones, but there are several cameras.

 ## Download
-Kaggle dataset: todo
+Kaggle dataset (resized to 1024 for biggest side): todo

-Google drive: todo
+Google drive (source): todo

 ## Images samples